-In Ipswich, England, is one of the earliest buildings designed by Norman Foster after establishing Foster+Partners.
+In Ipswich, England, is one of the earliest buildings designed by Norman Foster after establishing Foster and Partners.
 The country headquarters for insurance company Willis Faber and Dumas Headquarters challenged an accepted thinking about the office building while maintaining a sense of continuity within its urban setting.
 Innovations such as the use of escalators in a three-storey structure, the social dimensions offered by its swimming pool and the roof-top restaurant and the garden, were all conceived in a spirit of democratizing the workplace and encouraging a greater sense of community.

 Externally, the building reinforces rather than confronts the urban grain.
 Low-rise, with a free-form plan, it responds to the scale of the surrounding buildings, while its facade curves in response to the irregular medieval street pattern, flowing the edges of its site.